Skip to main content

 # Agent verifies its changes don't introduce dead code

-fallow check --changed-since main --format json
+fallow dead-code --changed-since main --format json

 # → clean: no new issues introduced